Swapan1230/selenium-appium-cucumber-seed/README.md

 # Selenium-Appium-Cucumber-Seed
-A starter or boilerplate project for automation mobile and web applications using Java, Selenium, Appium and Cucumber.
+A starter or boilerplate project for automating mobile and web applications using Java, Selenium, Appium and Cucumber.

 ## Dependencies
 **Required**